The NEXT_DAY function in Oracle is used to return

 - The

-and finding the next occurrence of the specified weekday.
-It does not consider the current time of thestart_date
+NEXT_DAYfunction works by comparing the day of the week of thestart_dateand finding the next occurrence of the specified weekday.
+It does not consider the current time of thestart_datebut only the date.

 2. Time Component is Ignored: